Montana Tenant Rights Guide

 Even without rent control, Montana law gives renters meaningful rights in these areas:

 Landlords must return your deposit within 10 days (if no deductions) or 30 days (with an itemized statement).
-Wrongful withholding entitles you to the deposit amount plus damages of $100 or 25% of the monthly rent, whichever is greater (MCA § 70-25-202).
+If wrongfully withheld, you may recover the amount withheld, and the court may award the prevailing party attorney fees (MCA § 70-25-204).

 Month-to-month tenants must receive at least 30 days' written notice before the landlord terminates the tenancy (MCA § 70-24-441).